What Is Mass Hysteria? Decoding the Impact of Market Crashes

 • The US has come up with concrete measures to test many individuals rapidly.
 This would be seen as good news because the average death rate is 1.39%, considering all groups.
 This is significantly lower than in China and many other nations.

 • A vaccine works in clinical trials.
-The FDA is going to approve the usage of this vaccine extremely fast.
-However, data has to show that it works even with little problems.
+The FDA is going to approve the use of this vaccine extremely quickly.
+However, data has to show that it works even with minor problems.

 • A treatment that has a 90% cure rate.,